 The purpose of the competition is to promote the camaraderie and Esprit de Corps of the Airborne Soldier through international competition.
 The competition is routinely attended by representatives from Allied Foreign Militaries, as well as from the US Army, Navy, Air Force and Marine Corps.

-Each team consists of 5 participants: 4 jumpers and 1 alternate jumper.
-Jumpers exit from a CH-47 Chinook helicopter at an altitude of 1500 feet (457 meters) using an MC-6 static line, steerable, parabolic parachute.
+Each team consists of 4 Jumpers.
+The Jumpers will exit from a CH-47 Chinook helicopter at an altitude of 1500 feet (457 meters) using an MC-6 static line, steerable, parabolic parachute.